-Now that 2014 has come to a close, many families will begin to prepare their finances for tax season.
-As you do, don’t forget to look into the Federal Adoption Tax Credit.
+Now that 2015 has come to a close – and we’re finally getting used to writing 2016 on our dates – many families will begin to prepare their finances for tax season.
+As you do so, don’t forget to look into the Federal Adoption Tax Credit.

-For 2014, the maximum adoption tax credit is $13,190 for all qualifying adoption expenses.
-The adoption credit is not refundable, which means that only those individuals with tax liability (taxes owed) will benefit.
+For 2015, the maximum adoption tax credit is $13,400 for all qualifying adoption expenses.
+The adoption tax credit is not refundable, which means that only those individuals with tax liability (taxes owed) will benefit.
 The credit will remain flat for special needs adoptions (those involving children who are deemed hard to place by a child welfare agency), allowing those families to claim the maximum credit regardless of expenses.

 The adoption tax credit income limit is based on modified adjusted gross income (MAGI) and is recalculated each year.
 In January 2013, the Federal Adoption Tax Credit was made permanent, although the credit could change or be eliminated in the event of future tax code reform.
-See the infographic at the bottom of the post for more information.
+See the infographic at the bottom of this post for more information on how the tax credit can help your family.

-If your family also lives in a state that offers an adoption tax credit (amounts vary by state), they may receive credit for additional expenses as well.
+If your family also lives in a state that offers an adoption tax credit (amounts vary by state), you may receive credit for additional expenses as well.

 Read more about the Adoption Tax Credit, qualifying expenses and how employer reimbursements could affect your tax credit status on our website.
 And follow the American Adoptions’ blog for any new updates on the adoption tax credit.